IBM/fabric-contract-attribute-based-access-control/app-architecture.md

 - a String containing the current user's type

 ## Filesystem Organization

-- application/:
+- backend/src:

+  + src/server.js - Uses Node Express to define the API routes
-  + server/server.js - Contains the Node JS code to interact with the backend
+  + src/utils.js - Contains the Node JS support code to interact with the fabric network

-  + client/* - Front end Angular UI code
+- backend/gateway:

+   + ibp/config.json - Contains information used to run against a running IBM Blockchain 2.0 Service
+   + local/config.json - Contains information used to run  against a Hyperledger Fabric 1.4 running locally.

+- frontend/generic-app:

+   Angular Frontend User Interface application

 - contract/*:

   + The smart contract files.
 VSCode needs to be opened up to this directory to package the smart contract.
 See https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform for more information on running VSCode IDE.

-- gateway/:

-   + ibp/config.json - Contains information used to run against a running IBM Blockchain 2.0 Service
-   + local/config.json - Contains information used to run  against a Hyperledger Fabric 1.4 running locally.

 - kube-config/*: